github/opensource.guide/_articles/code-of-conduct.md

 > Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by emailing **khmer-project@idyll.org** which only goes to C. Titus Brown and Michael R. Crusoe.
 To report an issue involving either of them please email **Judi Brown Clarke, Ph.D.** the Diversity Director at the BEACON Center for the Study of Evolution in Action, an NSF Center for Science and Technology.*

+For inspiration, check out Django's [enforcement manual](https://www.djangoproject.com/conduct/enforcement-manual/) (though you may not need something this comprehensive, depending on the size of your project).

 ## Enforcing your code of conduct

 Sometimes, despite your best efforts, somebody will do something that violates this code.
 There are several ways to address negative or harmful behavior when it comes up.